terraform-digitalocean-modules/terraform-digitalocean-droplet/examples/loadbalancer/README.md

 $ terraform apply
 ```

 Now visit your Load Balancer IP in a browser and refresh.
-You should see the
+After a few minutes
-requests are sent to each Droplet.
+you should see the requests are sent to each Droplet in a round-robin fashion.

 Note that this example may create resources which can cost money.
 Run `terraform destroy` when you don't need these resources.